While Eggborough is in an area surrounded by agriculture, industry has provided a changing face to the village in recent decades.

-In the 1960s the village changed dramatically with the building of a large coal-fired power station with its associated cooling towers.
-The station was officially opened by the then Central Electricity Generating Board in 1970, a time when the nearby Selby coalfield was about to see a major expansion in production.
+Most significantly the cooling towers which had been a landmark of the area since a large coal-fired power station was built there in the 1960s have now gone.
+The station was officially opened in 1970 by the then Central Electricity Generating Board at a time when the nearby Selby coalfield was about to see a major expansion in production.

-Mining ended in 2004 but the power station continued to operate with coal brought by rail and road by a succession of private owners.
+Mining ended in 2004, but the power station continued to operate with coal brought by rail and road by a succession of private owners.
 The power station was acquired in 2015 by a Czech Republic-based company.
-A number of closure plans and reprieves saw it continuing to produce some power until 2018 and a future plan has been drawn up for a new gas-fired power station at the site.
-In August 2021, four of the eight landmark cooling towers were demolished as part of site redevelopment plans.
+A number of closure plans and reprieves saw it continuing to produce some power until 2018.
+Starting in August 2021, the eight landmark cooling towers were brought down as part of site redevelopment plans.

 Eggborough is on the Aire and Calder Navigation - (Knottingley and Goole Canal).

 Eggborough has a village store and local traders.